whallin/cubed-wiki/README.md

 <!-- ABOUT -->
 ## cubed-wiki
 A knowledge base running MkDocs.
-Built for the private Swedish Minecraft SMP community Cubed.
+Built for the private Minecraft SMP community Cubed.

-Are you interested in joining?
-Reach out to me personally and we might be able to figure something out.
+Interested in joining our community?
+Navigate to the wiki and learn more about becoming a part of our community.

 <!-- ACCESS -->
-## How to view the wiki?
+## Access the wiki
 You can find the Cubed wiki over at: https://cubed-wiki.williamhallin.com/

 <!-- CREDITS -->